qudratyunusov/qudratyunusov/Roadmap.md

 * Replace wxWidgets datatypes inside the emulator with std ones if possible.
 * **Work in RSX and add unimplemented GCM commands**.
 * Implement loading SPU code from encrypted file.
+* Improve RSX Debugger: Add frame stepping (pause the emulator and advance just one frame).
 * Implement PRX/SPRX loader.
 (See also: PRX Loader v1.02, libkirk / kirk_engine, etc.)
 * Fix the `libpng error: incorrect data check` error present in many homebrews like _Cubicle Shooter City_.
 * Fix the ds4x.ppu.elf sample: KeyUp events are not properly handled in cellPad.